“Education is a natural process carried out by the child and is not acquired by listening to words, but by experiences in the environment.”.

 Her first school open in 1907; school was the Casa dei Bambini or Children's House in Rome.
 She believed education was the path to world peace and tolerance; Sounds Montessori strongly believe this, also.
 Through education we can cultivate empathy and compassion for all of mankind.
 The life of humanity depends on the peace of man.
 Sounds Montessori strongly believe this, also.

 “Preventing conflict is the work of politics; establishing peace is the work of education.”

 Sounds Montessori Child Care offers several Montessori programs for the ages of six weeks through 12 years of age.

 The infant program are for ages 6 weeks through time of walking well.
 Toddlers consist of 1-3; preschoolers ages 3-6.

 An interesting piece of work, freely chosen, which has the virtue of inducing concentration rather than fatigue, adds to the child’s energies and mental capacities, and leads him to self-mastery.”

 -Dr. Maria Montessori

-Our Montessori infant room is an environment prepared for babies of 6 weeks until they are walking well.
+Coming soon, our Montessori infant room is an environment prepared for babies of 6 weeks until they are walking well.
 The infant indoor environment is set up with beautiful, natural, and positive comforts.
 The baby get an abundant of language and sensory exposure in the indoor and outdoor environment.